jwmiller5/Compliance/compliance/regulatory/offering-iso-27701.md

 No matter the size of your organization and whether it is a controller or a processor, your organization should consider pursuing certification, either for your own organization, or requesting it from vendors or suppliers based on your business requirements.
 This situation applies especially for processors, sub-processors, and co-controllers that are processing sensitive or high volumes of personal data.
 Your organization should assess its business needs to determine if certification for its own products and services is suitable.

-### Use Microsoft Compliance Manager to assess your risk
+### Use Microsoft Purview Compliance Manager to assess your risk

-Microsoft Compliance Manager is a feature in the Microsoft 365 compliance center to help you understand your organization’s compliance posture and take actions to help reduce risks.
+Microsoft Purview Compliance Manager is a feature in the Microsoft 365 compliance center to help you understand your organization’s compliance posture and take actions to help reduce risks.
 Compliance Manager offers a premium template for building an assessment for this regulation.
 Find the template in the **assessment templates** page in Compliance Manager.
 Learn how to build assessments in Compliance Manager.

 ### Resources